boldreports/bold-reports-docker/docs/how-to-deploy-bold-reports-using-existing-db-server.md

 4. After running the command, access the Bold Reports App by entering APP_URL in a browser.At this point, Bold Reports should be running in `<app_base_url>:8085` (as appropriate)
    ![docker-startup](../docs/images/docker-startup.png)
-   > **Note:** The BoldBI site is not immediately available on port 8085 because the containers are still being initialized and may take a couple of minutes for the first load.
+   > **Note:** The Bold Reports site is not immediately available on port 8085 because the containers are still being initialized and may take a couple of minutes for the first load.

 ## Shutdown and Cleanup
 The command `docker-compose down` removes the containers and default network, but preserves the volumes of Bold Reports and PostgreSQL.